Paddlefruit/ProjectZomboid_CommunityRig/README.md

 <img width="1080" height="1080" alt="rigpreview" src="https://github.com/user-attachments/assets/af2ed701-3643-4239-b7e2-4286f8c47d25" />

 ## CHANGED
 Replaced the deformation rig with a fixed one to finally circumvent that rotation snapping issue on animation transitions.
-This was due to an incorrect rig scale and a lock of the Dummy01 object as a parent, which has now been fixed.
+This was due to an incorrect rig scale and a lack of the Dummy01 object as a parent, which has now been fixed.

 Changed the static boolean toggle of the 'IK/FK' options to a float value which should allow you to properly interpolate between the two now.